vishalchovatiya/CPP_Templates/Understanding l-value, r-value, l-value reference, r-value reference.md

 int &ref = a; // Invalid & error will be thrown by compiler
 ```
 > **Exception**
-- We cannot bind lvalue reference to rvalue
+- We cannot bind l-value reference to r-value
 ```
-int &a = 5; // error: lvalue cannot be bound to rvalue 7
+int &a = 5; // error: l-value cannot be bound to r-value 5
 ```
-However, we can bind an rvalue to a const lvalue reference (const reference):
+However, we can bind an r-value to a const l-value reference (const reference):
 ```
 const int &a = 5;  // Valid
 ```
-- In this case compiler convert 5 into lvalue first & then it assign memory location to const reference.
+- In this case, compiler convert 5 into l-value first & then it assign memory location to const reference.
 ### r-value reference
-- This is by far most usefull & bit complex thing you will learn.
+- This is by far most useful & bit complex thing you will learn.
-- And an rvalue reference is a reference that binds to an rvalue. rvalue references are marked with two ampersands `&&`.
+- And an r-value reference is a reference that binds to an r-value. r-value references are marked with two ampersands `&&`.
 ```
 int &&rref = 5; // r-value reference initialized with r-value 5
 ```